ashwini-kr-sharma/mrna_meth_decon/README.md

 ```

-Once you see a message `hello world`, go to your browser (Chrome, Firefox etc) and type in the address bar `localhost:3838`, you should now be able to see the `ShinyCompExplore` app.
+Once you see a message `Starting listener on http://[::]:3838`, go to your browser (Chrome, Firefox etc) and type in the address bar `localhost:3838`, wait for some time for the page to load.
+Now, you should now be able to see the `ShinyCompExplore` app.

+__Demo data__ is made available in `~/ShinyCompExplore/data/demo`, that can be used to test the app.

+Raise a __Github issue__ in case you face any problems !!